casdoor/casdoor-website/docs/products/order.md

 ## Viewing Orders

 Navigate to the Orders page to view all purchases.
 The order list includes a **Payment** column that links directly to the associated payment record, making it easy to track payment status and details.
 You can search orders by payment name, filter by state, and sort by various fields to find specific transactions.

+When viewing orders as an administrator with the default organization selected in Casdoor, you'll see orders from all organizations in your instance.
+This gives you a comprehensive view of all transactions across your system.
+Switching to a specific organization filters the list to show only that organization's orders.

 ## Managing Orders